culturesofknowledge/emplaces/models/README.md

     - For dates: Uncertain, Inferred, Approximate (implicit the timespan value)
 - [ ] ... "related place"??? not available from reference gazetteer source ...
     - located within infomation (additional/alternative hierarchy to admin div)
-- [ ] Preferred name:
+- [ ] Preferred name: ??? (lost notes?)
-- [ ] Characterize calendars (inherited calendars; need to materialize for indexing; need source indication that it is inherited)
+- [x] Characterize calendars (inherited calendars; need to materialize for indexing; need source indication that it is inherited)
+    - Handled by em:competence
-    - [ ] general issue here about materialization of inferred/implied/deduced information.
+    - general issue here about materialization of inferred/implied/deduced information.
-    - [ ] note that name attestations are *additions* to the primary info; no such for calendars.
+    - note that name attestations are *additions* to the primary info; no such for calendars.
-    - [x] note 2 kinds of Julian calendars
+- [ ]note 2 kinds of Julian calendars
+    - currently using "Old style" and "New style", but this is probably not enough.
+    - suggestion that we might add start-of-year date to calendar details, but even that isn't always enough: in some cases 25 Dec start of year occurs in the year BEFORE that indicated?
 - [ ] ...